JeevikaK/AIScheduler/README.md

 # AI Scheduler

-AI Scheduler is a FastAPI backend for planning daily tasks with an LLM-assisted chat interface.

-It combines:
-- task CRUD APIs
-- mood + reflection tracking
-- schedule generation and rebalancing
-- a conversational `/chat` endpoint that can create, update, and clarify plans

-## What This Project Is

-AI Scheduler is an intelligent planning backend that turns natural-language requests into actionable daily schedules.
+AI Scheduler is a FastAPI backend that turns natural language into structured, adaptive daily plans.

-Instead of manually creating every task and timeslot, you can describe your day in plain English and let the system generate, rebalance, and adapt your plan.
+Instead of manually managing tasks and time slots, you can describe your day in plain English — the system generates, updates, and rebalances your schedule dynamically.

+---

+## ✨ Key Features

+- 🧠 **Conversational planning** via `/chat`
+- 📅 **Automatic schedule generation & rebalancing**
+- ✅ **Full task lifecycle** (create, update, complete, delete)
+- 📊 **Mood + reflection tracking** for adaptive planning
+- 🔁 **Real-time plan adjustments** based on user input

+---

-## Why This Is Relevant
+## 💡 Why This Matters

-Most planners are static: they store tasks but do not reason about changing priorities, time conflicts, energy levels, or follow-up instructions.
+Most planners are static — they store tasks but don’t *think*.

-This project is relevant because it combines:
-- conversational task planning
-- adaptive scheduling based on context
+AI Scheduler is different:
+- understands intent from natural language
+- adapts to time conflicts and changing priorities
-- feedback loops from mood and reflection data
+- incorporates feedback loops (mood + reflections)

-That makes it useful for students and professionals who need a schedule that can evolve throughout the day, not just a fixed to-do list.
+This makes it useful for anyone who wants a schedule that evolves throughout the day — not just a fixed to-do list.

+---

 ## Project Structure